Unboxing LLMs > loading...

 • KL-Divergence Minimization: logits_final = argmin_l KL(softmax(l) || desired_distribution)

-• Can be combined with explicit blocklists or allowlists
+• Can be combined with explicit blocklists/allowlists for hard constraints.

 • Confidence-Based Gating: weight = f(confidence_proxy, confidence_blackbox)